jwong0205/homepage/_pages/about.md

 👨🏻‍💻 I'm a Data and Modeling Analyst at the Super Members Council and a Visiting Scholar at Deakin University.

-🏢 I previously worked as an Economist at the Victorian Department of Treasury and Finance and a Ph.D.
-Intern at AustralianSuper.
+🏢 I have broad experience across academia, government, and the private sector.

 🎓 I hold a Ph.D. in Finance from Deakin University and a BCom (Hons) in Actuarial Studies from Monash University.